lesaux/puppet-kibana4/README.md

 Specify a proxy server if you need to use one.
 Defaults to `undef`.

 [*use_official_repo*]
 Use official apt or yum repository.
-Only used if package_provider is set to 'package'.
+Only used if install_method is set to 'package'.

 [*repo_version*]
 Apt or yum repository version.
 Only used if 'use_official_repo' is set to 'true'.